Nick Cummins: Television and advertising roles

 Because of Cummins' broad Australian accent and very Australian attitude, he has featured in several ad campaigns as an "Aussie Larrikin" character.
 Cummins has been the face of Tradie underwear and workwear for men since August 2015, as well as featuring in small TV campaigns for Head & Shoulders shampoo in 2014 and beer company Iron Jack over Christmas in late 2017.

 In October 2017, he was an ambassador for Tourism Australia, in a campaign which also featured Australian actor Lincoln Lewis.
 Cummins playfully took aim at Tourism Australia ambassador, Chris Hemsworth, defending claims he was not as big a name as the Hollywood-based Australian actor.

-Nick is also the presenter of the National Geographic program Meanwhile In Australia.
+Cummins is also the presenter of the National Geographic program Meanwhile In Australia.
 A documentary series in which he travels around Australia gathering stories of people and places along the road.

 On 14 March 2018, it was confirmed by Network Ten that Cummins would star in the sixth season of The Bachelor Australia in 2018.

 Cummins appeared as one of the hosts for Team Australia on the third season of Ultimate Beastmaster, a Netflix original series.

-In 2020, it was announced Cummins would be participating the Seven Network's reality program SAS Australia.
+In 2020, it was announced Cummins would be participating in the Seven Network's reality program SAS Australia.
 Cummins was one of three recruits to pass selection along with Merrick Watts and Sabrina Frederick.

+2023 saw Cummins entering the South African jungle as a late arrival on the 9th season of I'm a Celebrity...
+Get Me Out of Here!
+Australia.
+Cummins was eliminated 4th on 20 April 2023.